-- Weblab supports 8 devices at any one time.
+- The system supports 8 devices at any one time.
 The device under test is selected through the Devices menu.
 Use any one of the devices labeled "6.720 MOSFET".
 The device location might change as weblab will be used in other subjects this semester. - It takes a bit of thinking and trial and error to configure the HP4155B to acquire the required source-body diode measurements.
-You might want to practice simple pn diode measurements in the devices labeled "6.012 pn Diode" that are available simultaneously.
+You might want to practice simple pn diode measurements in the device labeled "pn Diode" that are available simultaneously.
 These are simple two-terminal pn diodes. - The required graphs need not be too fancy, just simply correct.
 They must have proper tickmarks, axis labeling and correct units.
-If there are several lines, each one should be properly identified (handwriting is OK). - If you encounter problems with WebLab, please e-mail the TA, Jorg Scholvin, Prof. del Alamo, or the weblab system manager, David Zych. - You have to exercise care with these devices.
+If there are several lines, each one should be properly identified (handwriting is OK). - If you encounter problems with the system, please e-mail the TA, Jungwoo Joh (jungwoo@), Prof. del Alamo (alamo@), or the weblab system manager, Jim Hardison (hardison@). - You have to exercise care with these devices.
 Please do not apply a higher voltage than suggested.
 The MOSFET is real and it can be damaged.
-If the characteristics look funny, try the second device and let us know. - It will be to your advantage to make good use of the Set-up and User-defined functions that WebLab provides (see manual). - For research purposes, the system keeps a record of all logins and all scripts that each user executes and all results that are obtained.
+If the characteristics look funny, try the second device and let us know. - It will be to your advantage to make good use of the Set-up and User-defined functions that the lab provides (see manual). - For research purposes, the system keeps a record of all logins and all scripts that each user executes and all results that are obtained.